 Rio Secreto is a natural park located just 3 miles south of Playa del Carmen.
 During a 3 1/2 hour tour, you'll hike, swim and ride in a boat through flooded underground caves filled with stalactites and stalagmites that formed over thousands of years.
 The mysterious caves and cenotes that lie below the surface of the Yucatan Peninsula were considered sacred portals to the underworld by the Mayans.
 The tour is followed by a buffet of regional dishes.
 This tour is perfect if you want to see some of what's special about the area without leaving the resort for the entire day.

 Another popular Mayan ruin site, Tulum is located a bit closer to Cancun than Chichen Itza, roughly 2 hours south.
 This is a smaller site and can be seen in about an hour but it's worth the trip simply for the breathtaking views.
 The Mayans knew good real estate when they saw it and the main pyramid of Tulum sits on a cliff above an amazing beach.
 Once a major port for the Mayan empire, the ruins site is the main attraction of the growing town.
 Tulum also boasts a downtown area (Tulum pueblo) and a bohemian "hotel zone" with relaxed cabana hotels and open-air eateries.

-This eco-park part of the Experiencias Xcaret family (Xcaret, Xplor, Xenotes, Xoximilco).
-Xel-Ha boasts the "largest, most beautiful natural aquarium in the world".
-You can swim in grottos & cenotes (natural sinkholes)and see local sea life, explore Mayan ruins, jump off the Stone of Courage, cross the floating bridge, ride bikes or fly kites.
+This eco-park is part of the Grupo Xcaret family (Xcaret, Xplor, Xenotes, Xoximilco, Xenses and Xavage).
+Xel-Ha boasts the "largest, most beautiful natural aquarium in the world."
+You can swim in grottos & cenotes (natural sinkholes) and see local marine life, explore Mayan ruins, jump off the Cliff of Courage, cross the floating bridge, ride bikes or fly kites.
 There are plenty of other activities and exhibits to keep you occupied for the entire day or you can simply spend your time relaxing in the sun or napping in a seaside hammock.
-Xel-Ha also features a delicious buffet restaurant and offers a children's area.
+Xel-Ha also features a delicious buffet restaurant and a children's area.